Protecting Your Sails the Right Way

 - Improve reliability when sailing hard

-If you’re unsure about placement, materials, or whether your sails would benefit from additional protection, your local Sanders loft is always happy to advise — or apply patches professionally.
+If you are unsure about placement, materials, or whether your sails would benefit from additional protection, we are always happy to advise, or apply the patches professionally.